It is an immunosuppressive medicine derived from Penicillium stolonifera.

 MPA is the active metabolite that has pharmacological activity.

-Mycophenolate is used in combination with other medications to prevent your body from attacking and rejecting your transplanted organ (such as kidney, liver or heart).
+Mycophenolate is used with other medications to prevent your body from attacking and rejecting your transplanted organ (kidney, liver, or heart).

 It belongs to a class of medications called immunosuppressants.
 It works by weakening your body’s defense system (immune system) to help your body accept the new organ as if it were yours.

 Read the Medication Guide provided by your pharmacist before you start taking mycophenolate.
 If you have any questions, ask your doctor or pharmacist.

 Take this medication by mouth as directed by your doctor, usually twice a day on an empty stomach, 1 hour before or 2 hours after meals.